ess-dmsc/kafka-to-nexus/documentation/commands.md

 `--command-uri` option; however, commands can also be given in the [configuration file](Commands via the configuration file).

+Note: some example commands can be found in the system tests.

 ## Command to start writing

 The start command consists of a number of parameters which are defined as key-value pairs in the JSON.